wdoyle42/lpo_prac/assignments/s1-07-assign/assignment7.md

 Assignment 7
 ================
-LPO 9951 | Fall 2016
+LPO 9951 | Fall 2019

 Complete the following steps:

-1. Look at the sampling design section of the technical manual for your dataset.
-In no more than two paragraphs, describe the sampling procedure used.
+1. Identify the appropriate variance estimatino technique for your dataset.
-2. In one paragraph, describe possible drawbacks of this sampling procedure for your proposed research.
+1. Calculate the mean and standard error of ten variables from your dataset without using weights or the correct variance estimation technique.
-3. Based on your reading of the technical manual, describe which weights you will use for your sample and why.
+1. Calculate the mean and standard error of ten variables from your dataset using weights and the correct variance estimation technique.
-4. Next, describe why you think that these weights are important, and what might happen to your estimates should you not use them.
+1. Describe any differences in either point estimates or variance estimates between the "naive" approach and the correct approach.

 <br>